MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/00-setup-local-environment.md

 ## Install a runtime

-Install the runtime that matches the language you work in.
+For code-based exercises, install the runtime that matches your chosen language.
 If you plan to try both language tracks, install both.
+Exercises that use only the portals and Azure CLI don't require a local .NET or Python installation.

 | Runtime | Version |
 | :--- | :--- |
 | [.NET SDK](https://dotnet.microsoft.com/download/dotnet/10.0) | 10.0 or later.
 Install the SDK, not the runtime. |
 | [Python](https://www.python.org/downloads/) | 3.12 or 3.13.
 Select **Add python.exe to PATH** in the installer. |

 ## Install the per-exercise tools

 Three exercises need extra software.
 Install these only when you reach the exercise that needs them.